tchar/ulauncher-calculate-anything/README.md

 Open albert, enable `Python` extensions and then enable the `Calculate Anything` extension.

 You can double click it to open module's location and edit `__init__.py` to add your preferences.
-You can also edit the preferences  directly in Albert's Plugin config window
+You can also edit the preferences  directly in Albert's Plugin config window.

 ## How to Setup